chris-swan/word_count/README.md

 Description

 A web app using Silex & twig to create a word counter to count the number of times a word was used in a phrase.
-Got really hung up on how to take find the number of times it repeated and return it to print to the user, tried a couple of methods, didn't quite get there.
 Epicodus Week 2 code review from 8/14/15

 Setup